AzizAmiraslanov/Physics_Template/README.md

 /*

 In this folder, Physics Template.
-Use many Pluging in this site template.
+Use Html Css and Js programming language in this site template.
 Thanks for uploading.

             ..........::::::::::  Aziz Amiraslanov  ::::::::::..........

 */
-# Template
 # Template-Physics
 # Aziz_Amiraslanov
-# Aziz-Amiraslanov
-# Aziz Amiraslanov